rwieruch/blog_iamliesa_content/blog/healthy-kitchen-grains-sugar/index.md

 Eating whole grains apparently also **lowers the risk of getting sick of type II diabetes, heart diseases and colon cancer**. (<BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/24158434">1</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/25599007">2</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/12740069">3</BlogLink>, <BlogLink to="https://www.ncbi.nlm.nih.gov/pubmed/10479204 ">4</BlogLink>)

-However, all these studies should be (mit Vorsicht genießen), as they cannot prove that whole grains actually caused all those health benefits, simply that they are associated with them.
+However, all these studies should be taken with a pinch of salt, as they cannot prove that whole grains actually caused all those health benefits, simply that they are associated with them.

 <Title id="healthy-kitchen-grains-gluten-intolerance">Grains and gluten-intolerance</Title>

-A gluten sensitivity or even allergy is the result.
+A lot of people are gluten sensitive or even allergic.
 This allergy is called **celiac disease** and it is in fact not an allergy but an **autoimmune disease**.
 Those people suffering from it must eat gluten free.

 Gluten is a wheat protein that some people are intolerant to.
 Generally, we have protease to <BlogLink to="http://science.sciencemag.org/content/297/5590/2275">break down this wheat protein</BlogLink>.
 However, some people cannot break it down *completely*.